Pumpkin Cookies With Cream Cheese Frosting

 Is canned pumpkin the same as pumpkin puree?

 Canned pumpkin is essentially canned pumpkin puree.
-Be careful to not use pumpkin pie filling which is already sweetened and includes spices.
+Be careful not to use pumpkin pie filling, which is already sweetened and includes spices.

 How long are pumpkin cookies good for?

-In our house the cookies never last that long.
+In our house, the cookies never last that long.
 But these cookies will keep at room temperature for at least a week.

 Does baking soda make cookies fluffy?